 - Overexertion from pulling, lifting, pushing, or carrying heavy objects

-- Repetitive stress injuries, including carpal tunnel syndrome
+- Repetitive stress injuries, such as carpal tunnel syndrome

 - Injuries suffered in vehicle collisions while driving for work

-- Slips and falls in stairways and hallways, or on a job site
+- Slips and falls in hallways, stairways, or on a job site

 - Injuries from assaults and altercations with other employees